GATECH-ECE-2025-Senior-Design/SpectroNet/src/software/README.md

 ### Console Arguments:

-- --noise: (default False) Whether or not to mix background noise into spoken digits.
+- --noise [no value]: (default False) Whether or not to mix background noise into spoken digits.
-- --snr: (default None) If background noise is toggled, the signal-to-noise ratio between spoken digits and background noise.
+- --snr: (default None) If background noise is toggled, the signal-to-noise ratio between spoken digits and background noise (12 --> spoken digits are 12dB louder than background noise).
 - --windowing: (default "end") The windowing algorithm applied to the spectrograms to crop into square images.
+Choices: {"end", "mid"}
+- --sr: (default 6000) The sample rate in which the audio files are resampled to.
+- --spec_type: (default "mel") The type of spectrogram used in generating the dataset.
+Choices: {"simple", "cqt", "mel"}
+- --resolution: (default 96) The resolution of the generated spectrogram.
+Note that all spectrograms fed into the CNN are square images, with the vertical resolution being the number of bins and the horizontal resolution being the number of DFT/CQT taken.
+Hop length may have to be adjusted for the final square image to cover the correct amount of time (~0.5 seconds).
+- --dtype: (default int16) The datatype for the audio signal and all subsequent processing.
+Choices: {"int8", "int16", "int32", "fp8", "fp16", "fp32"}
+- --hop: (default 32) The hop size for each DFT/CQT taken in generating the spectrograms.
+Tip: increasing the hop size decreases the horizontal resolution, decreasing the hop size increases the horizontal resolution.

 ### Usage